 For the purpose of economic evaluation, to facilitate more robust comparison between pathways, the ‘traditional/ standard care’ pathway is limited to GP only initiated referral/s to external services (row 1 box c and/or d, Figure 2) and compared against the ‘current social prescribing’ pathway of GP referring directly to link worker who then refers on to external services.
-Simplification of this ‘traditional’ route by removal of self-referral by individuals and non-health professionals is important as establishing baseline costs/quality of life measures in this cohort would be highly problematic.
+Simplification of this ‘traditional’ route by removal of self-referral by individuals and non-health-care professionals is important as establishing baseline costs/quality of life measures in this cohort would be highly problematic.